hongyusu/hongyusu.github.io/_posts/2015-10-16-spark-in-amazon-ec2.md

 ## Details

-- Get an Amazon AWS account
+- Get an Amazon AWS account from Amazon [AWS and EC2](https://aws.amazon.com/ec2/).

+- Generate your pair key and download your user credentials.

+- I would assume that you have downloaded Spark package to your local computer.
+Then navigate to `ec2/` directory.

 - Launch an EC2 Spark cluster with the following command